-This fresh egg keto pasta, also dairy and grain free, is surprisingly easy to whip up.
+This fresh egg keto pasta (or fried gnocchi!) is surprisingly easy to whip up!
 And while different from the original, it still yields killer al dente-like results.

 Grain Free & Keto Pasta 🍝

 Because pasta.
 One of the things most peeps understandably miss the most when going keto, or grain free for that matter (🙋🏿!!).
 Because let’s face it, not much beats a bowl of pasta.
-And while this low carb version is a little different, fairly certain you’ll be surprised by the al dente-like results and wonderful pairing with traditional Italian sauces.
+And while this low carb version is a little different (think fried pasta/gnocchi), fairly certain you’ll be surprised by the al dente-like results and wonderful pairing with traditional Italian sauces.

 Plus, while it can take about an hour to put together (counting resting time and depending on the amount to shape), think of it as meal prepping supreme.
 The pasta can be cooked after briefly thawing it out, making it ideal for a quick weeknight meal.